The before-and-after photos of Dr. Larsen's actual patients showcase the kind of results he consistently achieves.

 Jennifer, a breast cancer survivor, underwent a bilateral nipple sparing mastectomy with Dr. Scott Timbert, and bilateral breast reconstruction with Dr. Alan Larsen.
 The breast reconstruction performed is a nipple sparing technique developed by these experienced surgeons for women with larger breasts called the "peek-a-boo" procedure.

 Jennifer has been kind enough to share her inspiring journey and victorious battle with breast cancer to help other women find strength and hope.
+It's important to understand that patient experiences may vary.

 Choosing to undergo breast reconstruction is a life-changing decision for women battling breast cancer.
 We believe all women should be aware of their breast reconstruction options so that they may once again feel like their former selves even after defeating breast cancer.
 To learn more about breast reconstruction with Dr. Alan Larsen, we welcome you to give our office a call to schedule your consultation at Buckhead Plastic Surgery.